Rome seeks ways of stopping a deadly parasite from killing the city's pine trees, including natural methods.

 Rome's umbrella pine trees are at serious risk due to a killer parasite - the pine tortoise scale - with efforts gaining pace to save the city's skyline before it is too late.

-The Lazio region around Rome recently announced that it has allocated half a million euro to fund the battle to save the capital's trees from the cochineal insect which arrived in Italy from North America in 2015.
+The Lazio region around Rome recently allocated half a million euro to fund the battle to save the capital's trees from the cochineal insect which arrived in Italy from North America in 2015.

 There are also numerous private and public operations underway using both organic and chemical treatments against the sap-eating parasite (toumeyella parvicornis) whose activity can kill trees within two years.